Data Risk Management: Framework, Assessment & Strategies

 Step 5: Monitor dark web for phishing-related activity

 Extend monitoring beyond domain registrations to include dark web sources where phishing tools are sold and stolen credentials appear.
-This provides both early warning of planned attacks and confirmation of successful ones.
+This provides early warning of planned attacks and confirmation of successful ones.

 Integration between phishing protection software and data breach detection creates a complete picture of threats targeting your organization.